Question: My sister and I — and maybe a brother or fellow parishioner — are very interested in signing up for pilgrimage.

 Answer: Thanks be to God for the grace of pilgrimage.
 What’s keeping you from registering today?

 Q: We’d like to know how far it is from start to finish.

-A: Start to finish, the pilgrimage is an hair under 63 miles, walked over the course of three days.
+Now, back to your original question: Start to finish, the pilgrimage is an hair under 63 miles, walked over the course of three days.
 It’s about four miles farther than our ‘sister pilgrimage’, the ancient Pentecost Pilgrimage to Our Lady’s Shrine at Chartres, from Notre Dame de Paris.

 Q: Can a pilgrim walk as far as he can or will each day, and then hitch a ride in a van?

 A: Yes.
 Vans shadow the column of walking pilgrims all day.
 Shuttled-pilgrims may spend time resting in the vans, and often ‘leap-frog’ ahead of the column to rejoin their brigades up the road.
 Or, get back in a van to rest some more.

 Q: How does the so-called ‘modified pilgrimage‘ work?

 A: Many adult pilgrims, and most seniors, decide whether to spend more or less time in camp or on the road.
 One’s decision can change from day-to-day, depending on strength, over-all health, weather, terrain, and resources available (usually transportation) at any given time to organizers.
 Parents with young children also make pilgrimage in the camps.
 See this page.